-- On the lefthand side of the page that opens, look for the ‘Contact Pages‘ templates.
+- On the lefthand side menu of the page that opens, click on ‘Contact.’

-- There are six templates to choose from.
+- There are four templates to choose from.
 However, most of them require you to add personal information such as your email address, home/business address and contact phone number.

 - Unless you’re a business blogger, never share any personal information on your ‘Contact Me’ form or anywhere on your blog.
 Keep those details safe and away from spammers and spambots.
 These details include your personal email address, address, phone number and date of birth.

-- Give your page a title such as ‘Contact Me‘ (I use ‘Contact Hugh’), and click the ‘add block‘ button.
+- Give your new page that has opened a title such as ‘Contact Me‘ (I use ‘Contact Hugh’), and click the ‘add block‘ button.